ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 A Roughtime server guarantees that for a query received at t<sub>1</sub>, a response sent at t<sub>3</sub> always includes a timestamp created at a time t<sub>2</sub> which is between t<sub>1</sub> and t<sub>3</sub>.
-If t<sub>2</sub> does not seem to be within that interval when compared to information of other servers previous or later, a server inconsistency may be detected and reported (and potentially used to impeach the server).
+If t<sub>2</sub> is not consistent with time responses from other servers, this indicates possible server error or malfeasance that may be reported (and potentially used to impeach the server).

-For details on the reporting process, see {{roughtime-clients}}.
-For the reporting to result in impeachment, an additional ecosystem is required that provides a review an impeachment process.
-Defining such an ecosystem is out-of-scope of this document.
+Proofs of malfeasance are constructed by chaining requests to different Roughtime servers.
+For details on proofs and reporting malfeasance, see {{roughtime-clients}}.
+For the reporting to result in impeachment, an additional mechanism is required that provides a review and impeachment process.
+Defining such a mechanism is beyond the scope of this document.
 A simple option could be an online forum where a court of human observers judge cases after reviewing input reports.

 # Message Format {#message-format}